| Title: | Calculate Model-Based Metrics of Proportionality on Count-Based Compositional Data |

 Sigma |

-The mle estimate of the Sigma matrix |
+The mle estimate of the Sigma matrix (input Sigma on the ALR scale, even if requesting metrics on the CLR scale) |

 type |